Optimized-World/Complete-Python-Tutorial-and-Notes/README.md

 4. Push the code to forked repository in your GitHub.
 5. If you like the Notes, you can appreciate by providing star to the repository

-# Daily 5 Notes/tutorials will be added
+# Daily 2 Notes/tutorials will be added

-# If you would like to improve Notes and tutorials please contribute by creating pull requests.
-Thank You.

 Reference : CodeWithHarry.com